vinhttran/fad_diets_prediction/README.md

 In 2018, the diet and weight loss market in the US continued to grow to roughly $72 billion dollars [1](https://www.businesswire.com/news/home/20190225005455/en/72-Billion-Weight-Loss-Diet-Control-Market).
 This is in light of constant changes in consumer tastes, preferences and dietary goals (i.e., shift from being “skinny” to being “healthy” and “strong”).
 Fad diets capitalize on this market by promising improved health usually by way of weight-loss.
 Other hallmarks of fad diets include: promoting/restricting certain foods or food groups, promising various improved health-outcomes (quickly), being hard to sustain, and only being anecdotally effective.
 Recent popular fad diets include the Keto diet and the Paleo diet.

-One major factor why fad diets are popular today is the pursuit of weight-loss because of the current obesity “epidemic” in the US [2](https://www.hsph.harvard.edu/nutritionsource/an-epidemic-of-obesity/).
+One major factor why fad diets are popular today is the pursuit of weight-loss because of the current obesity epidemic in the US [2](https://www.hsph.harvard.edu/nutritionsource/an-epidemic-of-obesity/).
 Almost 40% of US adults are obese, translating to roughly 93.3 million adults in 2015-2016.
 66%  are overweight.
 This is not only a public health issue but an economic one.
 According to the CDC, “The estimated annual medical cost of obesity in the United States was $147 billion in 2008 US dollars; the medical cost for people who have obesity was $1,429 higher than those of normal weight. “ [3](https://www.cdc.gov/obesity/data/adult.html).

 Furthermore, obesity has been shown to have a network effect [4](https://www.nejm.org/doi/full/10.1056/NEJMsa066082).
 In a widely-cited study by Christakis, et. al. at Harvard, the chances of becoming obese increased by 57% if he or she had a friend who became obese in a given interval.
-Therefore, it is worth exploring the social aspect of fad diets as it relates to obesity.
+Therefore, it is worth exploring the social aspect of fad diets as it relates to obesity within a network like a city.

 Definition of Obesity
 |BMI (kg/m^2)|Classification|